-(LAN Visualization of the Experiment)
+(Figure 1: LAN Visualization of the Experiment)

 This study is conducted in the researcher's house in a laboratory network set up using Vaio VGN-FW190 laptop with dual-core/dual threads processor @2.5GHz, 4GB DDR2 RAM, ZLT S10G modem (OEM of Globe Prepaid WiFi), bridged by 300mbps TP-Link router.
 The software being experimented on is the web version of Google Meet being deployed on version 93 of Firefox running on top of Lubuntu 20.04.3 LTS kernel 5.4.0-88-generic.
 The researcher would set up all the equipment and run the experiment with a predetermined set of conditions every Tuesday 11:00 up until 16:45 of the same day and would continue again on Wednesday of the same week starting on 13:00 up until 18:00.
 To yield real-world data, the researcher concluded that they will conduct experimentation during their online class on Google Meet on the period already mentioned.
 There would be no personally identifiable information gathered in the entirety of the experiment and all data yielded in logging would be analyzed and treated accordingly to relevant privacy laws.